 LEED Certification for the Liberty Green Community Center

-Located at the corner of Jefferson and Jackson streets, the newly completed Liberty Green Community Center is projected to be LMHA's first LEED (Leadership in Energy and Environmental Design) certified building and the first LEED certified public housing facility in Kentucky.
-Funded in part by the Clarksdale HOPE VI Revitalization grant, the Romanesque sytle two-floor facility has a total of 13,400 square feet and houses eight one-bedroom public housing apartments (two are accessible) in addition to offices, community meeting/training rooms, classrooms and a commercial kitchen.
-Total construction cost for the center was just over $3 million.
+Located at the corner of Jefferson and Jackson streets, the newly completed Liberty Green Community Center is projected to be LMHA's first LEED (Leadership in Energy and Environmental Design) certified building and the first LEED-certified public housing facility in Kentucky.
+Funded in part by the Clarksdale HOPE VI Revitalization grant, the Romanesque-style two-floor facility has a total of 13,400 square feet and houses eight one-bedroom public housing apartments (two are accessible) in addition to offices, community meeting/training rooms, classrooms, and a commercial kitchen.
+The total construction cost for the center was just over $3 million.
 Key "green" features of the building include: